Can A Child Sit On Your Lap In A Taxi?

 However, you are putting your child’s safety at risk.
 It is up to you whether you want to face a fine or possibly endanger your child’s safety by being improperly secured in city traffic.

 You can rent out a car seat or booster seat in the city.
-In Chicago, for example, there are companies, such as this one in Chicago, that offer various equipment that you can rent for a couple of hours while in the city.
+In Chicago, for example, there are companies, such as this one, that offer various equipment that you can rent for a couple of hours while in the city.

 Car seats are one of those pieces, which can really help in a pinch when you need one, but don’t want to bring your own.
 There are probably companies like this in other cities.